Skyrim gameplay mods

 Duel retools Skyrim’s combat to offer a more realistic and logical battle system.
-Blocking attacks becomes vital, and a good shield no longer simply dampens the damage of an enemy’s blow but can negate it entirely.
-The stamina bar becomes exceptionally important, representing your ‘balance’ in combat.
-The more stamina you have, the better you’ll be in close combat.
+Blocking attacks becomes vital, and a good shield no longer simply dampens the damage of an enemy’s blow, but can negate it entirely.
+The stamina bar becomes exceptionally important as it represents your ‘balance’ in combat – the more stamina you have, the better you’ll be in close combat.
 Duel also puts an emphasis on what armour you’re wearing and how it affects your defence, as well as retooling the stealth system to make hidden strikes much more rewarding.

 A small mod that simply changes the values of animal pelts, meat, and parts.
 The idea of Better Hunting is not to make the act of taking down animals better, but improve the rewards for selling your catches, thus making hunting a viable pursuit.
 Furs and meats traditionally demand high prices, and with this mod you’ll be able to finance your other world-saving pursuits with the animals you bring back to town.

 The dwarves may be gone for good in Skyrim’s lore but that doesn’t mean their technology has to be lost to the winds of time.
 Engineering allows you to craft a variety of Dwemer machines to help you in battle.
 Finally, a use for all those Dwarven Gears cluttering your inventory!